REGISTERING THE DEATH

 When someone dies Suddenly

-If there is doubt as to the cause of death - for example, if the death was sudden or the Doctor had not seen the person within fourteen days prior to death - then the Coroner must be informed.
+If there is doubt as to the cause of death - for example, if the death was sudden or the Doctor had not seen the person within fourteen days before death - then the Coroner must be informed.
 This procedure, in many cases, is just routine and should not cause you concern.
 If the death is then considered to be from natural causes, the Coroner will issue a notification that they do not consider it necessary to carry out any further examination or hold an inquest.
 This documentation may be given to a relative to take to the Registrar or sent to the Registrar direct.
 However, should the Coroner consider that further examination is required, to determine a medical cause of death, then he or she will authorise a Post Mortem Examination to be carried out.
 In that case, please contact us as soon as possible, so we can liaise with the Coroner and keep you informed of what is happening.

 Who should register the Death and when?

 Once the ‘Medical Certificate of Cause of Death’ has been issued, it should be taken to the Registrar of Births and Deaths.
 This will enable the registration to take place which, by law, must be done within five days of the death.
 The ‘Medical Certificate of Cause of Death’ will more often be issued by the GP who attended the deceased during their illness.
 The certificate will be collected from the surgery if the deceased passed away at home, and you should call the surgery to arrange this.
 However, if the death occurred in the hospital then the Patients Affairs Office should be contacted to arrange collection from them.
 There is no charge payable for this certificate.

 Those who are eligible to register the Death are:

 A relative in attendance during the last illness